Rookian/blog/content/posts/using-managed-identity-with-azure-sql.md

 As the chances are high that your service principal might not be able to assign an Azure AD principal to the Directory readers role, I would suggest to create a separate Azure Ad group by your Azure Ad administrator manually.
 Let your admistrator assign that group group to Directory readers and make your service principal an owner of that group.
 With this setup you can self-manage the given group and can add your Azure SQL Server Managed Identity.

-> ❗ For local development your personal account should also be an owner of that group.
+> ⚠ **Important** For local development your personal account should also be an owner of that group.

 ```csharp
 new GroupMember("DirectoryReadersGroup", new GroupMemberArgs